 - Syncing with iCloud, Outlook, Google Calendar and more

-7 days free, then anywhere from $15 – $50 per month (there is a free option for solo stylists that offers minimal features — e.g. no appointment reminders)
+7 days free, and then $15 – $50 per month.
+(The free option for solo stylists offers minimal features — e.g. no appointment reminders)

-- Easily customizable to-do lists that you can categorize to your heart’s content (think: one for the salon, one for your personal work, one for your private life)
+- Customizable to-do lists and categorization (think: one for the salon, one for your personal work, one for your private life)

-- There’s an integrated app as well as a website account, so you can jump between your phone and laptop
+- An integrated app and website account to jump between your phone and laptop

 - Templates for complicated projects